-Saving Tuna Populations in the Pacific
+Transforming Tuna Fisheries in the Pacific

 For millions of people around the world, tuna fish is a regular part of their diet and important protein source.

-The Nature Conservancy is working with local partners to help close the data gap by funding scientific research on longline fishing practices.
-In tandem, TNC is rolling out electronic monitoring technology in the tuna fishery to improve oversight.
+We are working with industry partners, governments and multi-national coalitions to deploy cutting-edge electronic monitoring that provides needed oversight of commercial tuna vessels.
 Using motion sensors and GPS systems with cameras, government and industry players can see what species are being brought on board.
 These investments not only provide a lifeline to an ailing ecosystem but also help regional leaders create more informed—and more sustainable—fishery policies.

 Taking Fisheries Management Beyond the Scale

 Micronesia has committed to 100 percent transparency for its globally significant tuna fishery, and challenged its fellow Pacific Island nations to follow suit.
 Learn More